-The Shareholders' meeting of Farmafactoring S.p.A. held on May 3, 2012 appointed PricewaterhouseCoopers S.p.A. to audit the financial statements from 2012 to 2020, pursuant to the provisions of Article 2409-bis of the Italian Civil Code and Legislative Decree no. 39/2010.
+The Shareholders' Meeting of Farmafactoring S.p.A. held on May 3, 2012 appointed PricewaterhouseCoopers S.p.A. to audit the financial statements from 2012 to 2020, pursuant to the provisions of Legislative Decree no. 39/2010.

-A.2 - MAIN ITEMS OF THE CONSOLIDATED FINANCIAL STATEMENTS
+A.2 - MAIN ITEMS OF THE SEPARATE FINANCIAL STATEMENTS

-Disclosure of the accounting standards adopted to prepare the consolidated financial statements at December 31, 2017, especially with reference to the criteria for recognizing, classifying, measuring and derecognizing the various assets and liabilities as well as for recognizing revenues and costs, is provided below
+Disclosure of the accounting standards adopted to prepare the separate financial statements at December 31, 2017, especially with reference to the criteria for recognizing, classifying, measuring and derecognizing the various assets and liabilities as well as for recognizing revenues and costs, is provided below.